visulima/visulima/packages/jsdoc-open-api/docs/short/describing-request-body.md

 For example, when creating a resource using POST or PUT, the request body usually contains the representation of the resource to be created.

-It's important to note that unlike parameters, **request bodies are optional by default**.
+It’s important to  unlike parameters, **request bodies are optional by default**.
 To mark the body as required, use `@bodyRequired`.

 ```js